romene/Naturaily-netlify/_posts/2016-11-21-importing-data-to-database-in-rails-50-times-faster-than-normal.md

 ---
 title: Importing data to database in Rails 50 times faster than normal
-tags:
-- Ruby on Rails development
+description: >-
+  Have you noticed how time-consuming is saving records to Ruby on Rails database using ActiveRecord?
+With this tutorial, you can do it much faster!
+slug: ruby-on-rails-fast-data-import
+date: '2016-11-21 10:38:01 +0000'
 category: Ruby on Rails development
-date: '2016-11-21 10:38:01 +0000'
 author: Mikołaj Grygiel
+avatar: /assets/images/claus.jpg
 image: /assets/images/speed_up.jpg
-position: Ruby on Rails Developer
-avatar: /assets/images/claus.jpg
+text-preview: >-
-text-preview: Have you ever needed to save lots of records with unique attribute to database using ActiveRecord?
+  Have you ever needed to save lots of records with unique attribute to database using ActiveRecord?
 Have you noticed how time consuming such task is?
 I would like to show you how to do it quickly.
+tags:
+  - Ruby on Rails development
 ---